 350º, 21-23 minutes; makes 2 dozen medium muffins (using 1/4c of batter per muffin),

 • 3 cups gluten free flour or whole spelt flour (if gluten is ok)

-(I like to use Bob Red Mills All Purpose Gluten Free flour; I’ve also had success using equal parts sorghum flour, brown rice flour and gluten free oat flour; or use your fav gf blend)
+(I like to use Bob Red Mills 1:1 Gluten Free baking flour; I’ve also had success using equal parts sorghum flour, brown rice flour and gluten free oat flour; or use your fav gf blend)

 • 5 bananas, mashed

 • 3/4 cup coconut palm sugar (honey, date sugar or coconut nectar also works) (1/2 cup also works, for those with less of a sweet tooth)

 • 1 cup sunflower oil (or coconut oil) OR 3/4 cup sunflower oil + 1/3 cup prune puree (soak 1/2 cup prunes in 3 tbsp warm water – aprox 12 prunes; purée)

 • 1 1/2 tsp baking powder

 • 2/3 c blueberries OR 1/2 c dark bittersweet chocolate chips (sometimes I add 5-6 chocolate chips on top of half the muffins before baking)

 bananas in a large bowl